Rohith-JN/Friday/README.md

 1. Open and close apps
 2. Answer different type of questions
-3. Send messages to groups and personal chat
+3. Send messages to groups and personal chat in telegram
 4. Get stock prices
 5. Access native windows controls like brightness, volume, playback state, shutdown, sleep and restart
 6. Etc